mercedes-benz/score/docs/features/ai-platform/index.rst

 The Prompting Interface is the central orchestration layer that governs how LLMs receive inputs, structure responses, and interact with other system components.
 While the underlying runtime performs raw text generation one token at a time, the Prompting Interface manages everything around it — ensuring that prompts are context-aware, structured, and suitable for interactive, real-time use.
+Additionally, it is hosted in the same process as the MCP Client which allows it to retrieve context and tools from a domain like the vehicle.

 The prompting interface includes following features: